ankowals/saf/README.md

 a way to attach logs/files/messages/screenshots to the report

-a way to start test from IDE and command line
+a way to start test from IDE and command line as well as an ability to overwrite some parameters when test suite started from cmd

 a way to automatically deploy the framework under windows (dependency management)